Kaivv1/VillaHaven/README.md

 - **Email Notifications:**
   - Receive email notifications for certain actions, ensuring you stay informed.
 (Use real email for better demonstration)

-**Important Note:**
-The backend logic and database for this application are deployed on Vercel, a serverless environment.
-As a result, there might be initial latency during database interactions.

 ## [Live Demo](https://villa-haven.vercel.app/)